First Pages—PB & Novel Breakouts

 3rd Round: Top 3 slammers advance and perform a different piece than the previous rounds.
 The Story Slam winner is announced at the end of round three

 Who chooses who advances in each round?

 A panel of five judges will be picked from the audience.
 Each judge will privately score your slam based on how much they liked your piece and your performance of it.
 Judges give each slam a score from 0 to 10, with 10 being the highest or “perfect” score.

 The pieces should be able to reach your audience the first time it’s heard and move them in some emotional way.
 How it is read is as important as the content.

 Sign up before Saturday at 6:00 P.M. and bring three pieces of writing to perform to Dublin City Pub.
 Twelve names will be randomly drawn at the beginning of the Story Slam.

 You will be given three minutes to perform your original piece in front of a panel of five judges.
 If you go over the time limit, 10 points will be deducted from the total score.
 Participants must read their own work.

 All participants will receive a token of appreciation for their bravery.
 The winning slammer will be awarded a fabulous prize!

 What if my feelings get hurt?

 Audience members will cheer, whistle, snap, or applaud every person who is brave enough to perform.
-All score cards will be destroyed at the end of the night and judges will be sworn to keep individual scores secret.

 What if I don’t want to read my story, but still want to participate?